gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 - to have to process a job once a day or to have to process high volumes of data

+I recommend checking documentation for getting a better grasp on what they are.
+A good list of quality attributes of a system can be found as well on wikipedia.

+Examples:

+- Performance
+- Scalability
+- Portability
+- Compatibility
+- Reliability
+- Availability
+- Usability
+- Maintainability
+- Security
+- Localization
+- Stakeholder Budget

 #### Constraints

 ### Phase 2 -